Dirac operators on real spinor bundles of complex type: Abstract

 \section{Abstract}

-We introduce and explore a new type of extended spinorial structure, based on the groups $\Spin^o_+(V,h)=\Spin(V,h)\cdot \Pin_{2,0}$ and $\Spin^o_-(V,h)=\Spin(V,h)\cdot \Pin_{0,2}$, which can be defined on {\em unorientable} pseudo-Riemannian manifolds $(M,g)$ of any dimension $d$ and any signature $(p,q)$.
-In signature $p-q\equiv_8 3,7$, $(M,g)$ admits a bundle $S$ of irreducible real Clifford modules if and only if the orthonormal coframe bundle of $(M,g)$ admits a reduction to a $\Spin^{o}_{\alpha}$ structure with $\alpha = -1$ if $p-q \equiv_{8} 3$ or $\alpha = +1$ if $ p-q \equiv_{8} 7$.
-We compute the topological obstruction to existence of such structures, obtaining as a result the topological obstruction for $(M,g)$ to admit a bundle of irreducible real Clifford modules $S$ when $p-q \equiv_{8}3, 7$.
-We explicitly show how $\Spin^o_{\alpha}$ structures can be used to construct $S$ and give geometric characterizations (in terms of certain associated bundles) of the conditions under which the structure group of $S$ (viewed as a vector bundle) reduces to certain natural subgroups of $\Spin^o_{\alpha}$.
-Finally, we discuss some examples of manifolds admitting $\Spin^{o}_{\alpha}$ structures which are constructed using real Grassmannians and certain codimension two submanifolds of spin manifolds.
+Let $(M,g)$ be a pseudo-Riemannian manifold of signature $(p,q)$.
+We compute the obstruction for a vector bundle $S$ over $(M,g)$ to admit a Dirac operator whose principal symbol induces on $S$ the structure of a bundle of irreducible real Clifford modules of complex type, that is, a real spinor bundle of irreducible complex type.
+In order to do this, we use the theory of Lipschitz structures in signature $p-q\equiv_8 3,7$ to reformulate the problem as the obstruction problem for $(M,g)$ to admit a $\mathrm{Spin}^{o}_{\alpha}$ structure with $\alpha = -1$ if $p-q \equiv_{8} 3$ or $\alpha = +1$ if $ p-q \equiv_{8} 7$, where $\mathrm{Spin}^o_+(p,q)=\mathrm{Spin}(p,q)\cdot\mathrm{Pin}_{2,0}$ and $\mathrm{Spin}^o_-(p,q)=\mathrm{Spin}(p,q)\cdot \mathrm{Pin}_{0,2}$.
+This allows computing the obstruction in terms of the Karoubi Stiefel-Whitney classes of $(M,g)$ and the existence of an auxiliary $\O(2)$ bundle with prescribed characteristic classes.
+Furthermore, we explicitly show how a $\mathrm{Spin}^o_{\alpha}$ structure can be used to construct $S$ and we give geometric characterizations (in terms of associated bundles) of the conditions under which the structure group of $S$ reduces to certain natural subgroups of $\mathrm{Spin}^o_{\alpha}$.
+Finally, we prove that certain codimension two submanifolds of spin manifolds and certain products of tori with Grassmanians, which were not known to admit irreducible real spinor bundles, do admit $\mathrm{Spin}^{o}_{\alpha}$ structures and therefore do admit real spinor bundles of irreducible complex type.